Support › Foundaro Spokes

 Team & Roles

-Foundaro Front has its own role system, independent from Foundaro Hub roles.
-Front roles are assigned to existing workspace members from the Team section inside Front.
+Foundaro Spokes has its own role system, independent from Foundaro Hub roles.
+Spokes roles are assigned to existing workspace members from the Team section inside Spokes.

 - ›ADMIN — full access: sites, themes, team, publishing.